sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

   </tr>
   <tr>
     <td>Produce IT Product Risk Assessment Framework</td>
-    <td>Produce an IT Solution Risk Assessment Framework that favours and incentivises IT Products that meet the Architectural Standards.<br>
+    <td>Produce an IT Solution Risk Assessment Framework that favours and incentivizes IT Products that meet the Architectural Standards.<br>
     <br>
     Key IT Products criteria to keep in mind:<br>
     Favours: flexible, interchangeable, interoperable, reusable, scalable, and that can support self-serve for development teams<br>